cs-uob/COMS20007/docs/part2/index.md

 listening to the first two lectures of the same Week.
 The problem sheet and Lecture 3 of a given Week will often be designed to be looked at together.

+In the above table, a lecture or part being marked as (Optional) means that it is not necessary to have watched it to pass the unit or get a low first.
+Some top-range marks might assume some exposure to the material.

+A lecture or part being marked as (Unassessed) means that even top-range marks won't be touching the concepts the lecture or part introduces.

 ## Problem Sheets
 The problem sheets will appear here, along with Haskell templates, when ready.
 They will also be uploaded to the Files tab of the General channel in the